nikki30/HeadFirstDesignPatterns/READMD.md

 ## Design principles:
 - 1: Identify the aspects of your application that vary and separate them from what stays the same <br />
--> Like, in Strategy patterns, we saw how ducks may have different quack and fly behaviours so separating them out to an interface is key.
+-> Like, in Strategy patterns, we saw how ducks may have different quack and fly behaviours so separating them out to an interface is key. <br />
 -> Trying to identify which part of the code to encapsulate is important - it will be the part that is common & should be separated out.

 - 2: Program to an interface, not an implementation <br />